Sarajevo in 2 Days

 Baščaršija (Pigeon Square)

-Once we have donned clean clothes, we take a wander round Sarajevo.
-We walk through the Baščaršija, nicknamed Pigeon Square.
-This cobbled pedestrian area in the heart of the old city, lined with restaurants and souvenir shops.
-And of course, pigeons.
+Once we have checked in, we take a wander round the old town, walking through the Baščaršija, nicknamed Pigeon Square.
+This cobbled pedestrian area in the heart of the old town, lined with restaurants and souvenir shops.
+And, of course, pigeons.

 Dinner at Bosanska Kuca